 Day 5: Tatio Geysers & Machuca Village

 Today's an early start as you'll depart the hotel at 4:30 am for the 1.5-hour trip to the Tatio Geysers.
 Getting a jump on the day will pay dividends, though, as seeing the sun rise over the Atacama Desert is a singular experience.
 Also, sunrise is the best time to visit Tatio.
-The contrast between the cold outside temperatures and the boiling water of the geothermal field beneath the earth's surface causes the pillars of steam here to rise as high as 10 meters (30 feet).
+The contrast between the cold outside temperatures and the boiling water of the geothermal field beneath the earth's surface causes the pillars of steam here to rise as high as 30 feet (10 m).

 On the return drive to San Pedro, you'll stop at Machuca, a small, humble village on the Altiplano whose residents have bred llamas and harvested Yareta (moss-like evergreen plants that can survive for thousands of years) for generations.
 It's a small but welcoming town, comprised of only about 20 homes and a simple chapel.
-That said, some locals sell crafts, and you can admire the llamas in the area as well as the flamingos that reside in nearby marshlands.
+That said, some locals sell crafts, and you can admire the llamas in the area as well as the flamingoes that reside in nearby marshlands.
 You'll then return to San Pedro for lunch and can spend the remainder of the day relaxing in town.

 It's time to say goodbye to the Atacama!
 Today is a big travel day, as you have a few transfers before arriving at the ultimate Chilean outdoor destination: Torres del Paine National Park.
-This is one of the most iconic and beautiful protected areas in the Patagonia region, and it's here you'll embark on an epic five-day trekking excursion known as the W Circuit.
+This is one of the most iconic and beautiful protected areas in the Patagonia region, and it's here you'll embark on an epic five-day trekking excursion known as the W Trek.
 It's so named because one of the more common treks follows a "W" pattern around the park.